willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 });
 ```

 With that we finished our first project with unit tests, covering all our possible scenarios.
-In the next chapter we'll look at other services that make life easier for us by sending code to production, such as seamless integration servers, code coverage, and complexity in an automated way.
+In the next chapter, we'll look at other services that make life easier for us by sending the code to production, such as seamless integration servers, code coverage, and complexity in an automated way.